Trail descriptions in and around the San Francisco Bay Area

 Mount Tam (Old Railroad and Eldridge Grades)

 This is a climb from around 200 feet of elevation to the peak of Mount Tamalpais.
-The ride consists entirely of fire roads.
-It provides a sampling of spectular views in every direction from high on the mountain.
+The ride consists almost entirely of fire roads.
+It provides a sampling of spectacular views in every direction from high on the mountain.
 If it's a clear day, it's like the view from a plane.
-If it's a foggy day, you experience the unique experience of climbing through clouds to reach views of distant Bay Area ridges jutting out of a "white and fluffy ocean".
+If it's a foggy day, you enjoy the unique experience of climbing through clouds to reach views of distant Bay Area ridges jutting out of a "white and fluffy ocean".

 Once you reach East Peak, you might want do a quick stroll on Verna Dunshee Trail before you head back down.
 This is a hiking-only trail, so you'll have to leave your bike behind (which means it would be a good idea to bring a bike lock with you on this ride).
-It's a short loop less than a mile in length circling right around the peak and providing views like an observation deck all along the way.
+It's a short loop, just shy of three quarters of a mile in length, circling right around the peak and providing views like an observation deck all along the way.
+By the way, the maps, GPS track, and the elevation profile available on this page include this "hike portion" of the route, but none of the stats do.

-The downhill part of the ride is on Eldridge Grade, possibly the rockiest fire road you can find in the Bay Area.
-It may make hardtrail riders wish they had full-suspension bikes.
-It's described as "not for beginners", and the trail used to be open only to uphill mountain bike traffic until comparatively recently.
+Much of the downhill part of the ride is on Eldridge Grade, one of the rockiest fire roads you can find in the Bay Area.
+It may make hardtail riders wish they had full-suspension bikes.
+It's described as "not for beginners", and the trail used to be open only to uphill mountain bike traffic in years past.
 So, basically, it's a blast!

 © Ergin Guney